mananyev/portfolio-performance-tracking/installation.md

          </details>

-## 5. Running Tests and Generating Documentation for dbt
+## 5. Generating Documentation for dbt
-### 5.1 Testing and Generating dbt Documentation in Kestra

-This project comes with a number of simple tests aiming to ensure the high quality of the data.
-Both options for `dbt test` and `dbt docs serve` are implemented as an optional inputs for Kestra flow `postgres_dbt`.

-To use this feature, log into Kestra UI (at [localhost:8080](http://localhost:8080)), open the flows, open the `postgres_dbt` flow, click 'Execute' button, and select the desired option.

 > [!WARNING]
 >  At the moment, there is no easy way to acces the generated documentation.
 Several options can be found on [dbt docs](https://docs.getdbt.com/docs/build/documentation) or in [Medium articles](https://medium.com/dbt-local-taiwan/host-dbt-documentation-site-with-github-pages-in-5-minutes-7b80e8b62feb) but I failed to implement them in this project.

-Alternatively, you can run tests and generate docs from the CLI.
+You can generate docs from the CLI.

-### 5.2 Testing and Generating Documentation from CLI

 To run dbt from CLI in the current setup, you need to put the following `Docker` and `docker-compose.yaml` files into your `dbt` directory (where `ppt` project folder is located):

 <details>